PortMidi/PortMidi-haskell/README.txt

 This is a Haskell module for PortMidi audio library, which supports real-time MIDI input and output.

 =========
 ChangeLog
 =========

-Please see CHANGELOG.txt.
+Please see CHANGELOG.md.

 ============
 Installation
 ============

 The usual cabal installation steps apply, either:

        runhaskell Setup.hs configure
        runhaskell Setup.hs build